lentinj/ie-vm/README.rst

 #.
 Shut down windows, note qemu is still running.
 #.
 At the QEMU command prompt, run ``commit ide0-hd0`` to write changes back to
    the QCOW2 file.
 #.
-Delete the ``ie-vm-fetch-workdir`` once you're happy everything worked.
+Delete the ``workdir-*`` once you're happy everything worked.
 If
-   something went wrong you can run ``./convert.sh ie-vm-fetch-workdir`` again to regenerate the QCOW2 file.
+   something went wrong you can run ``./fetch.sh`` again to regenerate the QCOW2 file.
+It will not re-download files.

 After this, you won't ever need to shut windows down properly, since by default start.sh writes changes to a temporary file and does not change the QCOW2 file.